How is your pension provider doing?

 Getting basic information from your pension provider should be easy as pie, right?
 Unfortunately, it doesn’t always work out that way.

-Many things are slowing pension providers down, including a massive increase in requests from people wanting to know their options following the introduction of the pension freedoms in 2015.
+Many things are slowing pension providers down, including a massive increase in requests from people wanting to know their options following the introduction of the pension freedoms.
 And yet, these delays could effectively be costing people money.
 Especially if it means they spend longer in a high-charging, poorly performing scheme.

-Our research for 2017 covers 12,337 requests for information made by Portafina on behalf of 6,821 new clients to over 650 different defined contribution, defined benefit pension scheme providers and scheme administrators.
+Our research for 2018 covers 11,431 requests for information made by Portafina on behalf of 5,523 new clients to over 650 different defined contribution and defined benefit pension scheme providers, and scheme administrators.

-So, which provider tops our third annual league table and which falls short?
+So, which provider tops our fourth annual league table, and which falls short?
 And more importantly, does yours feature and where?

 Simply the best…or the worst?